ghiscoding/Angular-Slickgrid/README.md

 > Property 'detail' does not exist on type 'Event'. (onAngularGridCreated)="angularGridReady($event.detail)"

 The reason is because Angular-Slickgrid uses Custom Event for all its events and Angular complains because these Custom Events aren't typed.
-In order to fix this issue, you have 3 viable approach:
+In order to fix this issue, you have 3 viable approaches:

 1. disabled `strictTemplates` in your `tsconfig.json` config
 2. cast the event in the View template to `$any` type
    - `$any($event)` for example `$any($event).detail.eventData`
 3. cast the event in the component ViewModel to `CustomEvent`
 ```html
 <angular-slickgrid gridId="grid28"